-- House and support everyone experiencing chronic homelessness - Reduce social disorder, rough sleeping, - Make better use of health, justice and social service resources - Improve health and housing equity for all - Embody Nanaimo's tangible response to the Truth & Reconciliation Calls to Action.
+- House and support most people experiencing long term homelessness; - Reduce social disorder and rough sleeping; - Make better use of health, justice, and social service resources; - Improve health and housing equity for all; and - Embody Nanaimo's tangible response to the Truth & Reconciliation Calls to Action.

-As the Task Force completes its mandate, the Action Plan will be presented to City Council for their endorsement, with a request for support in catalyzing a call to action to key partners, as outlined below.
+As the Task Force completes its mandate, the Action Plan will be presented to City Council for their endorsement with a request for support in catalyzing a call to action to key partners, as outlined below.

-Imme diate Priorities 2021 Funding Needs Completed By Key Partners Called to Action 1.
-Formally call key partners to action to identify areas to support the Action Plan, including capacity to resource funding needs identified. n/a Dec.
-31, 2021 City of Nanaimo & Snuneymuxw First Nation initiate calls to action to their own organizations and: 2.
-Create a Council of Champions to oversee Plan implementation, maintain accountability and focus; its Funders Table committee will secure the \$18.5M needed for Year 1 rollout. n/a Jan.
-30, 2021 BC Housing Island Health First Nations Health Authority United Way Nanaimo Coalition on Homelessness Chamber of Commerce Government of B.C Children & Family 3.
-Support incubation of a Health & Housing Systems Planner \$0.5M in system coordination to optimize Jan 30, 2021 Development; Education;
+Immediate Priorities 2021 Funding Needs Completed By Key Partners Called to Action Formally call key partners to action to identify areas to support the Action Plan, including capacity to resource funding needs identified. n/a Dec.
+31, 2021 City of Nanaimo & Snuneymuxw First Nation initiate calls to action to their own organizations and: BC Housing 2.
+Create a Council of Champions to oversee Plan implementation, maintain accountability and focus; its Funders' Table committee will secure the \$18.5M needed for Year 1 rollout. n/a Jan.
+30, 2021 Island Health First Nations Health Authority United Way Nanaimo Coalition on Homelessness Chamber of Commerce Government of BC - Children & Family Development; Support incubation of a Health & Housing Systems Planner \$0.5M in system coordination to optimize Jan 30, 2021 Education; Health;